-- (1) Fibre-reinforced polymer poles shall be side marked above the ground line in accordance with Table 104, with manufacturer's code or trademark, and with the last two digits of the year of manufacture, pole class, and length. - (2) The pole class shall be marked with the wood pole equivalency of Grade 2 construction as defined in CSA C22.3 No. 1 for Classes 1, 2, 3, 4, and 5 as set out in CSA O15.
+- 1) Fibre-reinforced polymer poles shall be side marked above the ground line in accordance with Table 104, with manufacturer's code or trademark, and with the pole class, length, and last two digits of the year of manufacture. - 2) The pole class shall be marked with the wood pole equivalency of Grade 2 construction as defined in CSA C22.3 No. 1 for Classes 1, 2, 3, 4, and 5 as set out in CAN/CSA-O15.